ancyregis/Notes/Notes.md

 In UART-it (stop bit) can be a bit, 1 bit or 1/2 bit
 → Baudrate
 connection speed expereused in bets per second

+22/02/2024

+sudo apt get install minicom
+for linux everything is a file or it is a process,in linux mouse, keyboard are file

+in new tab
+ls /
+ls /dev
+ls -l /dev

+SOC-system on chip ---->Name in soc
+SOM-system on module------>phycore A5D2X
+SBC-single board computer----->rugged board A5D2X

+Three types of boot
+   1. flash memory boot
+   2. sd card  booot
+   3. network boot
+flash memory is like a harddisk

+at91.bootstrap ---->primary

+boot RDm-->it works as load to the SRAM u-boot--> it will load in .dtb RAM
+.dts--->device tree source
+.dtsi---->device tree source include
+.dtb--->compiles both .dts and .dtsi
+FInally load all and only mount thr RFS